 Ventless Electric Fireplace

 Regardless of the name, these units do not produce any real flames.
 They use their fuel source to produce heat.
 Electric fireplaces can be mobile and compact and need an electric output to power them.
-They are generally cheaper than gas fireplace.
+They are generally cheaper than the gas fireplace.

 Ventless Fireplace- Pros and Cons

-Now we know what are ventless fireplace and the three different types, let us consider the positive and negative features of these units.
+Now we know what are the ventless fireplace and the three different types, let us consider the positive and negative features of these units.

-- Vent free fireplace are thought to be a potential health risk.
+- Vent free fireplace is thought to be a potential health risk.
 As there is no chimney to exhaust the combusted air to the outside atmosphere, the combusted air is exhausted to the surrounding indoor location.
 This can lead to an accumulation of carbon monoxide and other gases in the breathable air.
-In additional to aggravating persons suffering with headaches, eye irritation, chest congestion and coughing bouts.
+In additional to aggravating persons suffering from headaches, eye irritation, chest congestion and coughing bouts.

-- It is advisable to install carbon monoxide monitors and oxygen detection sensors in the area when installing ventless fireplace.
+- It is advisable to install carbon monoxide monitors and oxygen detection sensors in the area when installing a ventless fireplace.
 These safety devices will automatically shut off the fireplace if the emissions go above a certain value.
-However, these additional device can add to the initial cost of the units.
+However, this additional device can add to the initial cost of the units.